-There are also additional programs that can be helpful to a veteran looking to finance their ventures, including the Farm Residence loan (PDF, 415KB) offered by the Department of Veterans Affairs, which can be used for the purchase, construction, repair, alteration, or improvement of a farm residence that is or will be occupied by a veteran.
+There are also additional programs that can be helpful to a Veteran looking to finance their ventures, including the Department of Veterans Affairs' Home Loan Benefit (PDF, 415KB), which can be used for the purchase of a farm residence that is or will be occupied by a veteran.

 Join USDA experts and policy leaders as they discuss topics of interest to new farmers and access previous discussions.